-Competitive Leadership: Twelve Principles for Success
+Competitive Leadership: Key Principles for Success

 Can successful leadership be learned?
 Legendary professional football coach Brian Billick thinks so.
 He knows that leadership isn’t some abstract concept, but something that can be learned and understood.
 In this presentation, based on his book of the same name, Billick shares key principles of effective leadership that can be applied to any competitive situation, showing audiences how to overcome adversity and succeed.
 In a powerful and engaging presentation, he discusses: